RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 #### Position command (arm)
 For this the *position* input is always set to *true*.
-The variables armCommand and fingerCommand are both set to *false*, since this command does not include arm/finger inputs (whatever that might be).
+The variables armCommand is set to *true* and the fingerCommand is set to *false*.

-All tests start from home position.
-Input of values of *arm* (below) are all zero, unless described differently.
+For this test we also monitor the topic jaco_arm/joint_states for information about the arm.

-At this point, I do not know any valid cartesian positions for the arm.
-This is found out at the testing location.
+I did not write down the actual joint values I have sent and the resulting values.
+However, I could conclude from the test that the joint angles reached their position within an angle of 0.03 radians.
+This is also verified by the code corresponding to this function (it sets the goal as reached when the angle is within 0.03 radians).

 #### Velocity command (arm)
 For this the *position* input is always set to *false*